-So far, our examination has encompassed a diverse array of Kimono types that have pervaded Japanese society, ranging from its antecedents such as the (junihitoe) and (Kosode) to its contemporary iterations and assorted variations.
+So far, our examination has encompassed a diverse array of kimono types that have pervaded Japanese society, ranging from its antecedents such as the (junihitoe) and (kosode) to its contemporary iterations and assorted variations.
 However, it is imperative to acknowledge that our investigation has merely scratched the surface of this multifaceted subject.
 Employing an analogy of a department store, our inquiry has thus far been confined to the “women’s section,” but it is crucial to bear in mind that a store offers a far broader array of offerings than this single facet.
 For instance, although comparatively smaller, the “men’s section” constitutes a reservoir of rich insights in its own right.
-Furthermore, we must not overlook the exploration of the “accessories section,” as it harbours additional layers of significance within the broader Tapestry of Kimono culture.
+Furthermore, we must not overlook the exploration of the “accessories section,” as it harbours additional layers of significance within the broader tapestry of kimono culture.

 Irotomesode: